 - If you drop it on the eyelid when they open their eyes it goes in anyway.
 Danielle

-Practice on yourself
+Practice on yourself with saline first

 - If you are going to use drops I would recommend getting some saline drops from the chemist and practicing on yourself first until you can do it really quickly.
 I’ve got contact lenses so found that when my son needed drops I could get them in very fast but my husband was bloody hopeless.

-Position their body on yours
+Position your child’s body on yours when giving eye drops

-- I used to put my Los head in my lap so it was tilting back a little.
+- I used to put my little ones head in my lap so it was tilting back a little.
 Hold something behind a little to open the eyes like a phone or toy then put the drops in fast.
 Let him watch my phone for a bit then give him a treat that he only got after he had his eye drops.
 Bianca

 - My daughter needed eye drops for conjunctivitis once as well.
-The doc showed me how to lay her on the floor with her head between my thighs and arms under my knees.
+The doctor showed me how to lay her on the floor with her head between my thighs and arms under my knees.
 Put your ankles over the bottom of their legs.
 You then have 2 hands free and only takes a couple of seconds.

 - Wrap bub in towel/sheet/blanket to keep arms down.